AVATAR MUD: In other media

-The MUD has been examined in the papers and presentions of anthropologist Dr. Mizuko Ito, a thesis by tech entrepreneur Kraettli Epperson, and other papers.
+The MUD has been examined in the papers and presentations of anthropologist Dr. Mizuko Ito, a thesis by tech entrepreneur Kraettli Epperson, and other papers.
 It has featured in MUD history articles, Orlando Sentinel's article on TELNET and in a video tutorial and tutorial article about CMD.

 An introductory article to A.V.A.T.A.R. was printed in Mensa's RPSIG publication 'Re:Quests!' and also in the 1 October 1994 edition of the "Sunlight Through The Shadows" BBS's electronic magazine, and other publications.
 After running for a couple of years, Immortal "Asamaro" created the publication "the Farside Gazette" on 15 December 1994, which continued to be regularly published, latterly as "the AVATAR Gazette", until May 2009.